Wavell Heights Presbyterian Church: James Gibson, church design, and the renewal of worship practices

 The new church, a one-storey structure, was set back from the street, aligning with its neighbouring residences, which reflected a shift in suburban church architecture in Queensland towards designing buildings that were more similar to residences in materials and scale.
 In accordance with the principles of renewed worship practices, the building's pentagonal plan was topped with a folded roof and ceiling to create an inclusive worship space.
 The rows of pews were set to either side of the sanctuary, rather than directly in front of it.
 A narrow spire with a skylight at its base was placed centrally over the baptismal font, which was positioned in the centre of the nave, between the sets of pews.
 Careful attention was paid to natural and artificial light so that more prominence was not given to the sanctuary rather than the congregation that gathered around it.
 Glazing consisted of deep amber glass set in black steel window frames, and the organ and choir were located opposite the sanctuary and adjacent to an enclosed entrance porch, separated from it by a screen of random-patterned, coloured glass.
 The pulpit and the communion table were placed side by side, on a common marble base, to reflect their equality within Presbyterian worship.
 The church also had a Phillips Church Hearing Aid System, with an antenna in the ceiling broadcasting the service to hearing aids, or transistor receivers.
 A vestry, special committee rooms and a flower room were located at the rear of the church.
-The red cedar (Toona ciliata var. australis) furniture was custom-designed designed by Gibson and made in nearby Northgate by Maunsell's.
+The red cedar (Toona ciliata var. australis) furniture was custom-designed by Gibson and made in nearby Northgate by Maunsell's.